-- Read and understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually - Read and understand annex B (for relevant staff) of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education - Sign a declaration at the beginning of each academic year to say that they have reviewed the guidance - Reinforce the importance of online safety when communicating with parents and carers.
-This includes making parents and carers aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) - Provide a safe space for pupils who are LGBTQ+ to speak out and share their concerns safeguarding lead (DSL) and deputies, the behaviour policy, online safety which includes the expectations, applicable roles and responsibilities in relation to filtering and monitoring, and the safeguarding response to children who go missing from education
+- Read and understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually - Sign a declaration at the beginning of each academic year to say that they have reviewed the guidance - Reinforce the importance of online safety when communicating with parents and carers.
+This includes making parents and carers aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) - Provide a safe space for pupils who are LGBTQ+ to speak out and share their concerns - All staff will be aware of: - Our systems that support safeguarding, including this child protection and safeguarding policy, the staff code of conduct, the role and identity of the designated safeguarding lead (DSL) and deputies, the behaviour policy, online safety that includes the expectations, applicable roles and responsibilities in relation to filtering and monitoring, and the safeguarding response to children who go missing from education